644/compressimages/README.md

     -depth INT    limit find's maxdepth to INT

 # Examples
-    $ find . -type f -name '*.png' -print0 | compressimages -0 -p output/
+    find . -type f -name '*.png' -print0 | compressimages -0 -p output/

 It can detect whether it's a directory or file

-    $ find . | compressimages -depth 2 Downloads/ someimage.png Pictures/
+    find . | compressimages -depth 2 Downloads/ someimage.png Pictures/

-Or just run `$ compressimages` to find and compress all PNG/JPGs in the current directory, saving them in ./compressed/ It's a good idea to [add the script to your PATH](https://askubuntu.com/questions/97897/add-bash-script-folder-to-path/97899#97899), so you can run it from anywhere.
+Or just run `compressimages` to find and compress all PNG/JPGs in the current directory, saving them in ./compressed/ It's a good idea to [add the script to your PATH](https://askubuntu.com/questions/97897/add-bash-script-folder-to-path/97899#97899), so you can run it from anywhere.

 For directories it will scan them for more images.